ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 ## H. Release a Version of Your Cookbook

 Once all the above steps are complete and your `CITATION.cff` file is correct, you are ready to "release" a tagged version of your book and generate your first DOI.
-We've tried to make this as painless as possible, but there are a few more steps to take initially.
+We've tried to make this as painless as possible, but there are a few more steps to take initially. **For be able to initiate a release, you must have admin-level access to the Cookbook repository.**

 As always, reach out to a Pythia team member for help with any of these steps!